snax4a/shy/README.md

 # Schoolhouse Yoga Website

 This yoga school website is built using angularJS 1.5.x, expressJS, and nodeJS (MEAN minus Mongo).
 All JavaScript is ES6 via babel.
-It includes a shopping cart (ngCart) and will be processing payments via Braintree or PayPal PayFlow Pro (haven't decided yet).
-In order to keep track of newsletter subscribers, it uses Google Docs Spreadsheet.
+It includes a shopping cart (loosely based on ngCart) and will be processing payments via Braintree or PayPal PayFlow Pro (haven't decided yet).
+In order to keep track of newsletter subscribers, it uses a Google Docs Spreadsheet.
 Credit card information is intentionally not retained.

 The website is under construction.
-Most of the work that remains centers on customizing the look and feel of the shopping cart and building the server API.
+Most of the work that remains is around completing the billing and shipping info on the shopping cart and building the server API.

 The Angular Fullstack generator for Yeoman was used to scaffold out the initial project.